DannyBen/repli/README.md

 ## Concept

-1. You create a YAML file based on Replicate examples.
+1. You create a YAML file based on Replicate examples (`repli templates new google/nano-banana`)
 2. You edit the YAML file with the API options.
-3. You run `repli get` to call the API and automatically save its output.
+3. You run repli to call the API and save the output (`repli get`).

 File uploads are handled automatically.